sndnv/stasis/README.md

 On Android, installing and updating is done by simply downloading the `apk` file and running it.

 #### iOS
-The iOS client is in early development.
+The iOS client is a native SwiftUI application (see [`client-ios`](client-ios)).
+App Store / TestFlight distribution is not yet available; for now it can be built and run from source.

 ### Testing
 Images and binaries for testing/development purposes can be created locally using the existing [dev tools](deployment/dev).